dynamsoft-docs/barcode-reader-docs/performance/speed.md

 **Recommendation**

-* Set a region manually if the barcode(s) to read can always be located there.h
+* Set a region manually if the barcode(s) to read can always be located there.

 <!--NOTE